makoteq/makoteq/README.md

 ### Hello there 👋 I'm makoteq

-:hammer: Skills :
+:hammer: My stack :
-Node, Vue, Express, React, MongoDB, Electron && UI design
+Node, Vue, Express, React, MongoDB, Python
 <!--
 **makoteq/makoteq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.